• About

 Smoked Haddock, Chorizo and Cheddar Croquettes

-• Chicken mozzarella pesto filo parcels on green plate
+• Chicken, mozzarella and pesto filo parcels on a teal dinner plate.

 Chicken, Mozzarella and Pesto Filo Parcels